-A Windows System Image is a file or a set of files containing everything on a PC’s hard drive or from a particular partition at any given point of time.
+A Windows System Image is a file or a set of files containing everything on a PC’s hard drive or from a particular partition at any given point in time.
 It is an exact copy of a drive.
 It includes all the files that are required to run Windows properly – including the data files.
 A system image comes in handy when your computer or its hard disk stops working, or your Windows gets corrupt.
 In such a case, you can use the system image to restore the content of your computer or hard disk.
 You would not have to reinstall Windows or apps on your computer.

 System Image Backup failed